LucasSilbernagel/bestFlix/README.md

 # bestFlix

 A movie award nomination app built with React, Firebase, and a REST API.
+I challenged myself to use only React Hooks, no class components.

 ## Description